jeanbaptistemora/fluidattacks-universe2/docs/src/docs/development/stack/aws/ebs.md

   (we use 50 GiB GP2 disks
-  for hosting the base operating system and stored containers for applications like our [ASM](https://fluidattacks.com/categories/asm/).
+  for hosting the base operating system and stored containers for applications like our [ARM](https://fluidattacks.com/categories/asm/).
-  High disk throughput is not required as our ASM does not store any data within local disks);
+  High disk throughput is not required as our ARM does not store any data within local disks);
 - [Okta RADIUS Agent](/development/stack/okta#usage)
   (we use a 50 GiB GP2 disk.